 - Bristle brushes – a brush that is run through the system to remove accumulated fines off the tubing.

 The wet cleaning CIP (self-cleaning) mechanism available for tubular cable conveyors consists of a 3-step internal tube cleaning process:

-However, excessive system stress on cables results in localized strain breaks – loads are redistributed, maintaining cable integrity and system uptime.
+However, excessive system stress on cables results in localized strain breaks – loads are redistributed, maintaining the cable’s integrity and system uptime.

-In addition to a 3-step, clean-in-place wet-cleaning process for internal tubing, cable and disc systems provide a considerably more comprehensive set of five mechanisms for inner tube dry cleaning than chain and disc systems.
+In addition to a 3-step, the clean-in-place wet-cleaning process for internal tubing, cable, and disc systems provides a considerably more comprehensive set of five mechanisms for inner tube dry cleaning than chain and disc systems.